Bird feeders are extremely popular devices that gardeners and wildlife enthusiasts love to place in their gardens.

 The Jacobo Jayne squirrel proof bird feeder is made from sturdy materials and to an innovative design.

-Small birds are allowed to feed, but larger birds such as pigeons and of course squirrels are shut out by a mechanism which closes access to the food.
+Small birds are allowed to feed, but larger birds such as pigeons and of course squirrels are shut out by a mechanism that closes access to the food.

 Over 3.5million of these bird feeders have been sold worldwide, and they work exceptionally well.